HideakiAtsuyo/ps-remake/README.md

 ## When will it be published ?

-I don't know probably a week !
+I don't know, they told me they planned a repository for it so I will wait and if it doesn't come out I will release my version !

 ## Goals ?